-A Saarloos Wolf are a very intelligent breed.
+The Saarloos wolfdog is a very intelligent breed.
 They also can be very curious, and if not properly stimulated, both physically and mentally, may exhibit destructive behaviors.
 Saarloos Wolfdogs have a pack mentality, like their Eurasian Grey Wolf ancestors, so they can do well with other dogs.
 They can be very suspicious of new people, but are more likely to run away than to display aggressive traits.
 This breed can also have a more independent personality, but may also suffer from separation anxiety if left alone for too long.

-Saarloos Wolfdogs are a very activity breed.
-When choosing a food for your dog, you may want to look well to a formula specifically designed for more active dogs.
+Saarloos Wolfdogs are a very active breed.
+When choosing a food for your dog, you may want to look to a quality formula specifically designed for more active dogs.
 They are also large dogs, so be sure to select a large-breed formula.
-In general, a Saarloos Wolfdog will need to eat between 3 and 4 cups of food each day.
+In general, this dog will need to eat between 3 and 4 cups of food each day.
 The exact amount of food that will be right for your dog will depend on their activity level, metabolism, age, and health concerns.
 If you are not sure how much food your dog should eat each day, you can check with your veterinarian.

 Grooming a Saarloos Wolfdog is easier than what is required for many other breeds.
-Their coat should be brushed about one or two times each week.
+Its coat should be brushed about one or two times each week.
 This breed generally has two sheds each year; they are considered a moderate shedder.
 You shouldn’t worry about giving your dog frequent baths.
-Over-bathing a Saarloos Wolfdog can reduce the natural oils in their coat and may cause their coat to be less waterproof.
+Over-bathing a Saarloos Wolfdog can reduce the natural oils in its coat and may cause its coat to be less waterproof.

 When these Wolfdogs are trained from a very early age by an experienced trainer, they can do very well.
-It will be important to be very consistent with your dog and assert yourself as the ‘top dog’ so they know where they stand in your ‘pack.’
+It will be important to be very consistent with your dog and assert yourself as the ‘top dog’ so it knows where it stands in your “pack.”
 Consistent training and clear rules can help prevent this breed from acting out or getting into trouble.
 Saarloos Wolfdogs are smart and enjoy learning new things, which can make training easier when it is done correctly.

 It will be important to make sure your dog gets plenty of exercise every day.
-They should be taken for at least two longer walks each day.
-They could also benefit from jogging, hiking, running, or playing in a large, fenced-in backyard.
+It should be taken for at least two long walks each day.
+It could also benefit from jogging, hiking, running, or playing in a large, fenced-in backyard.
 Be cautious when giving a puppy exercise.
-Their bones and joints are still developing, and too much exercise could lead to joint problems.
+Its bones and joints are still developing, and too much exercise could lead to joint problems.

 If you bring home a Saarloos Wolfdog puppy, it will be very important to begin training it and socializing it right away.
-From the beginning, you need to make it clear to the puppy that you are the head of the ‘pack,’ otherwise they may decide they are in charge.
+From the beginning, you need to make it clear to the puppy that you are the head of the “pack;” otherwise, it may decide it is in charge.
 Scheduling puppy playdates can help your dog learn how to interact with other dogs.
 It will be important to use a location other than your home for these playdates to prevent your dog from getting too territorial.